ingeniamc/novantamotion-coding-style/c_cpp_style.md

 Next chapters describe the more relevant rules for C and the minimum subset of C++ features.

 ### Version

 Version of C/C++ code use are strongly linked with the development platform.
 Ingenia repositories cover from very low performance micro-controllers up to standard desktop PCs.
 Details about C/C++ version and extensions must be defined on every repository.

-### Naming Conventions

-#### Hungarian Notation
- - For bool variables and parameters use "b" prefix.
- - For char variables and parameters use "c" prefix
- - For double-precision floating point variables and parameters use "d" prefix.
- - For floating point variables and parameters use "f" prefix.
- - For class declaration use "C" prefix.
- - For structs declaration use "S" prefix.
- - For int variables and parameters use "i" prefix.
- - For pointers use "p" prefix.
- - For unsigned types use "u" prefix.
- - Vriables must indicate its size in bits after the prefix
- - Variables names are camel-case

->     uint32_t u32VarNum1
->     int16_t i16VarNum2
->     float f32VarNum3

-- Filenames should be all lowercase and can include optionally underscores '_'.
-- Function names are also written in camel-case, but always begin with a capital letter.

->     int16_t
->     GetDataFile(void);
->
->     int32_t
->     ComputeRectangleArea(int32_t i32Width, int32_t i32Height);

-- Class names are written in camel-case, but always begin with a capital letter, e.g. MyClassName
-- Namespaces are also written in camel-case, but always begin with a capital letter. e.g. MyNamespace
-- In C language, namespaces can be simulated by adding a prefix + underscore before the function / variable.
-- Leading or trailing underscores are never allowed in variable names.
-- All #define constants shall be in uppercase
-- Enumerates types should start with an 'E' capital letter and have a capital letter for each new word, with no underscores:

->     typedef enum
->     {
->         ERROR_OVERCURRENT = 0,
->         ERROR_OVERVOLTAGE
->     }EErrorCodes;

-- Union types should start with an 'U' capital letter and variables inside should be camel case, without underscores:

->     typedef union
->     {
->         uint16_t u16Word;
->         uint32_t u32DWord;
->         floatfFloat;
->     }UMsg;

-- The variables from an enumeration, union or non-standard data type start with the same prefix than the type but lower case:

->     TLineDefinition tNewLine;
->     EErrorCodes eErrCode;
->     UMsg uRxMsg;

-- To simplify its identification, pointer variables must start with a  'p' lower case letter.

->     int16_t* pi16Pointer;

-### Types
-- MISRA C 2012 - Dir 4.6 - Use typedefs from stdint.h instead of declaring your own in C99 code
-- if <stdint.h> is not available, basic types must include the size information.

->     unsigned integer /* Not allowed */
->     UINT32 /* Allowed */
->     uint32_t /* Allowed and preferred */

-> This is very critical in embedded systems where the size of an integer varies between MCUs.

-### Header and source files
-- In general, every .c file should have an associated .h file.
-- Header files must not be included in projects as files.
-They must be linked to project the include path.
-- Headers and source files must follow the next template

->     /* File documentation */
->
->     /* Includes */
->
->     /* Defines & macros */
->
->     /* Global variables declaration */
->
->     /* Local variables declaration (for .c) */
->
->     /* Local function prototypes declaration(for .c) */
->
->     /* Global Function declaration / definition */
->
->     /* Local function definition (for .c) */

-- AUTOSAR A3-3-1 & A3-1-1 - Objects or functions with external linkage (including members of named namespaces) shall be declared in a header file.
-- AUTOSAR A16-2-2 - A file should directly include only the headers that contain declarations and definitions required to compile that file.
-- MISRA C 2012 - Dir 4.1 - All header files should have to define guards to prevent multiple inclusion.
-The format of the symbol name should be FILE_NAME_H.

->     #ifndef FILE1_H
->
->     #define FILE1_H
->     ...
->     #endif /* FILE1_H */

-### Scoping

-- MISRA C 2012 - Rule 8.9 - Avoid static and global variables.
-Sometimes there's no alternative, but if there is an alternative, then use it, no matter how much effort it involves.
-- A function variable should be placed in the narrowest possible scope.
-- All local variables must be defined at the top of the C file and declared as static.
-Avoid the use of global variables
-- If a variable could be modified from two different contexts, e. g. in a code with interrupts, it should be declared as volatile.

-- All local functions must be defined in the C file and declared as static at the top of the file.
-- All global functions must be defined in the C file and declared in the header file (*.h).
-- Local Macros should be declared in C file.
-- Global macros should be declared in header file (*.h).

-### Classes

-- Declare a class's public section first.
-Any protected items come next, and then private ones.
-- Always include the public/private/protected keyword for each inherited class
-- Any private methods should go towards the end of the class, after the member variables.

-### Structs

-- AUTOSAR - A11-0-2 - Structs should only contain public data members and should not be a base or inherit

-### Loops
-- For loops must declare the iterating variables before the loop, to give support for C89.
->    uint8_t u8i;
->    for (u8i = (uint8_t)0U; u8i <= (uint8_t)3U; u8i++)
->    {
->
->    }

-### Comments

-- All files must contain a brief description about the functionality.

->     /**
->      * @file FileName.c
->      * @brief Description of the main objective of this file
->      * @copyright Ingenia
->      */

-- Comments must be written using Doxygen tags using the /** prefix.
-- Every element in a header file should be preceded by a comment.
-- Comments are not mandatory inside implementation files (.c, .cpp...)
-- Use the following general template for functions documentation:

->     /**
->      * A brief description, one sentence, one line.
->      *
->      * @param[in] p1description of parameter one
->      * @param[out] p2   description of parameter two
->      * @param[in,out] p3description of parameter three
->      *
->      * @retval  Description of the returned value, must be omitted if
->      *          a function returns void.
->      */

 ### Formatting

 - Only one statement per line is allowed.
 - Indentation should be done using 4 spaces.
 - TAB characters are completely forbidden.